vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 VR 729-738, PC 357-366.
 Saṅkrāntisnāna-Vide under Saṅkrānti above pp. 211-12 for

-bath on a sankrānti and HV II.
-728-730 (from Devipurāṇa for results of bathing on the twelve sankrāntis with certain
+bath on a saṅkrānti and HV II.
+728-730 (from Devipurāṇa for results of bathing on the twelve saṅkrāntis with certain

 substances put in water for bath.
 Sanghāṭaka-vrata-to be begun on K. śu.
 1st; ekabhakta on that